Free shipping over $100

-1. **Avoid Harsh Chemicals:** Keep gold-filled items away from harsh chemicals, including household cleaners and chlorine, as they can damage the gold layer.
+1. Avoid Harsh Chemicals: Keep gold-filled items away from harsh chemicals, including household cleaners and chlorine, as they can damage the gold layer.
+If you do come in contact with these chemicals, clean your piece with water and dish soap to keep its shine long-term.

 2. Remove Before Activities: Remove gold-filled jewelry before engaging in activities that might cause physical damage or expose it to chemicals, such as swimming or heavy exercise.